The NAVIGATORS Storynights

 An old tradition says that tellers of tales are also meant to be trained as diagnosticians able to prescribe a next step for healing.
 The first step is listening and reflecting deeply.

 Across cultures, myth holds encoded information, encompassing concerns ranging from ecology to initiation of the soul.
-This mentorship teaches how to make a bridge between the instructions hidden in myth and the practical healing that is possible to emerge from a group process.
+These teachings begin making a bridge between the instructions hidden in myth and the practical healing that is possible to emerge from a group process.

-Join this fellowship of brave travellers searching together for these old roots of culture and community.
+Join this fellowship of brave travelers searching together for these old roots of culture and community.

 “A myth tells the truth—